-I'm currently a PhD student working on a wearable fluid status monitor for patients with congestive heart failure with Professor Charlie Sodini.
-My work is part of the Medical Electronic Device Realization Center (MEDRC) at MIT.
+I'm an Assistant Professor of Engineering at Swarthmore College.
+For my PhD dissertation, I built a fluid status monitor for patients with congestive heart failure with Professor Charlie Sodini.
+My work was part of the Medical Electronic Device Realization Center (MEDRC) at MIT.
 For my master's thesis, I developed a wearable cardiac monitor that measures single lead electrocardiogram (ECG) and three axis acceleration data for up to one week while the user carries out their daily activities.
-During my time in grad school, I have also worked as a Teaching Assistant and Electrical Engineering Instructor for MIT's Medical Device Design class, where I mentored group projects and designed and supervised an ECG lab.
+I have also worked as a Teaching Assistant and Electrical Engineering Instructor for MIT's Medical Device Design class, where I mentored group projects and designed and supervised an ECG lab.

 Both my research and my experiences with the Quantified Self community have stimulated my interest in inclusive and anti-oppressive design.
 My writings on this topic thus far include an article on the design of period tracking apps, and the use of inclusive language in research articles.
 I have also been interviewed about how self-tracking apps exclude women.